-Daniel Bradley is a professor of the Muma College of Business Finance Department and holds the Lykes Chair in Finance and Sustainability.
+Daniel Bradley is a professor of the Muma College of Business' Finance Department and holds the Lykes Chair in Finance and Sustainability.
 He currently teaches MBA, Executive MBA, and a PhD empirical seminar course.
 He received the Muma College of Business Research Award in 2013, 2017-19, the USF Outstanding Research Faculty Award in 2018 and was named a Fulbright Core recipient in 2018 where he did research at ISCTE in Lisbon.

 His research broadly focuses on corporate finance and investments with a particular focus on analyst behavior.
 He has published more than 30 academic articles in most of the journals in the field including the Journal of Finance, the Review of Financial Studies, the Journal of Financial Economics, the Journal of Financial and Quantitative Analysis, Management Science, the Journal of Accounting and Economics and others.
 He has been cited in the Wall Street Journal, USA Today and other media outlets.
-He currently serves as an associate editor for the Journal of Financial Research.

-He holds a PhD from the University of Kentucky and earned a BA and an MBA from the University of Central Florida.
+He earned a PhD from the University of Kentucky and received an MBA and a bachelor's degree from the University of Central Florida.
 Bradley was granted the CFA designation in 1998.

 - GEB 6896 - IBA II

 - FIN 6515 - Investments

 - FIN 7930 - Special Topics in Finance